 U.S. citizens and more generally U.S. persons living in France are required to file income tax returns both in the United States and in France.

-Our priority is making sure that you receive the full benefit of the 1994 French-American tax treaty provisions avoiding double taxation, which is favorable to Americans living in France.
+Our priority is to make sure that you receive the full benefit of the 1994 French-American tax treaty provisions avoiding double taxation, which are favorable to Americans living in France.

 We will assist you with your U.S. streamlined procedures and French “régularisation fiscale” to bring you into compliance with the tax authorities of both countries